ivanov-v-v/PPINs-QTLs-Joint-Analysis/readme.md

 genotype and phenotype, they attracted increasing attention in recent years due to developments of high-throughouput technologies like RNA-seq.
 This research deals with eQTLs — with mRNA expression as quantitative trait — and pQTLs — same for protein expression.
 Genetic architectures of eQTLs and pQTLs are very different, despite the obvious relationship between transcription and translation of the genes.
-There is an ongoing debate on this matter in science.
+There is an ongoing debate on this matter in contemporary research.
-We decided to make a contribution by comparing genetic architectures underlying eQTL and pQTL sets linked to functional modules — sets of interacting genes participating in a particular cell process.
+We decided to make a contribution by comparing genetic architectures underlying eQTLs and pQTLs linked to functional modules — sets of interacting genes participating in a particular cell process.
 Our approach is the possible solution that reduces eQTL/pQTL discrepancy via protein-protein interaction networks.
 * **Why yeast?** Despite our hypothesis isn't specific to this species, we concentrated on *Saccharomyces cerevisiae*